alemar11/ios-watchos-tvos-macos-resources/README.md

 * [SwipeableTabBarController](https://github.com/marcosgriselli/SwipeableTabBarController) - UITabBarController with swipe interaction between its tabs.
 * [TabbarControllerHideable](https://github.com/ezefranca/TabbarControllerHideable) - A drop in UITabbarController with show and hide options.
 * [TabDrawer](https://github.com/winslowdibona/TabDrawer) - TabDrawer is a customizable TabBar UI element that allows you to run a block of code upon TabBarItem selection, or display a customizable drawer.
+* [TiltedTabView](https://github.com/IMcD23/TiltedTabView) - iOS control to replicate the tab switcher in Safari for iOS.
 * [TransitionableTab](https://github.com/Interactive-Studio/TransitionableTab) - TransitionableTab makes it easy to animate when switching between tab.
+* [TTabBarViewController](https://github.com/msalah1193/TTabBarViewController) - Custom UITabBarController class which draw line indicator with custom color above or below the selected tab bar item using 'selectionIndicatorImage' property on the UITabBar class.
 * [WBSegmentControl](https://github.com/xiongxiong/WBSegmentControl) - An easy to use, customizable segment control, can be used to show tabs.
 * [XLPagerTabStrip](https://github.com/xmartlabs/XLPagerTabStrip) - Android PagerTabStrip for iOS.